KevinNorth/Historical-Fault-Localization/Readme.md

    2. Set to `proximity` in order to use the proximity-based weighting algorithm.
  - `lowerBound` (optional): This configuration option is only required if you set `suspiciousnessAlgorithm` to `proximity`.
 Determines how the lower bound for unadjusted weightings is determined.
 Set to one of three values:
    1. Set to `none` to indicate that the lower bound should be ignored.
-   2. Set to `quartile" to indicate that the lower bound should be the third quartile.
+   2. Set to `quartile` to indicate that the lower bound should be the third quartile.
    3. Set to `tail` to indicate that the lower quartile should be the lower outliers.
  - `upperBound` (optional): This configuration option is only required if you set `suspiciousnessAlgorithm` to `proximity`.
 Determines how the upper bound for unadjusted weightings is determined.
 Set to one of three values:
    1. Set to `none` to indicate that the upper bound should be ignored.
-   2. Set to `quartile" to indicate that the upper bound should be the first quartile.
+   2. Set to `quartile` to indicate that the upper bound should be the first quartile.
    3. Set to `tail` to indicate that the upper quartile should be the upper outliers.
  - `statementHeight`: How many pixels tall each statement's horizontal bar should be in the visualization.
  - `statementWidth`: How many pixels wide each statement's horizontal bar should be in the visualization.
 This is the same as how wide each file's vertical bar should be.